What every woman should know about the risk factors and symptoms of heart disease

 High cholesterol: About one-third of American women have cholesterol levels high enough to pose a serious heart disease risk.

 Weight: Excess weight can also put added strain on your heart, raising your blood pressure, cholesterol, and glucose (sugar) levels.
 Another way to assess weight-related risk is to measure your waistline.
-For women, a waist measurement of 35” or more indicates an increased risk of heart disease.
+For women, a waist measurement of 35” or more indicates an increased risk.

 Inactivity: Inactivity can weaken the heart, and it also makes it easier to gain weight, increasing your chances of developing other health issues, such as high blood pressure and high cholesterol.